The Oh Sew Bold Student Christmas Markets are going ahead!

 Volunteers during the market day would be a huge help!
-As it is your child's first market, they may be nervous and want you nearby anyhow.
-However, if any parents can spare a hour or two to help with things like SuperValu toilet run escorts, math and change giving, and keeping an eye when things are busy it would be hugely appreciated.
-(I know Saturdays are a busy family day, so no pressure!)
+If it is your child's first market, they may be nervous and want you nearby anyhow.
+However, if any parents can spare a hour or two to help with things like toilet run escorts, math and change giving, and keeping an eye when things are busy it would be hugely appreciated.
+(I know Sundays are a busy family day, so no pressure!)

-If anyone has any market tips (or have a contact with the church, looking for access to the church green.) please shout!
+If anyone has any market tips please shout!
 I am all ears as I would love for this to be a great experience for everyone.

 Also, please share with your social media, friends and family.
 Let them know about it and so they can show support for the students by sharing it further and coming along to say hi.